 The Proto-Ionic Capital was discovered on the eastern slope of the City of David in the 1960s in an excavation conducted by Kathleen Kenyon.
 It was found broken in half, among ruins that had rolled down from the top of the hill over the years.
 Its design, which predates those of the Greeks and Romans, has been found both in and outside Israel in public and government buildings of the Bronze II period (Israelite period).
 Inside Israel, the design is familiar in finds uncovered in Megido, Hatzor, Ramat Rachel, the Shomron, and more.
 The capital is currently on display in the Israel Museum.

 Source: official website

-This is not a traditional Israelite symbol, and many researchers believe that it was adopted from Tyre.
-Keeping Tyre in mind let’s look at 2 Samuel 5:11 (NIV):
+This is not a traditional Israelite symbol, and many researchers believe it was adopted from Tyre.
+Keeping Tyre in mind, let’s look at 2 Samuel 5:11 (NIV):

 Now Hiram king of Tyre sent envoys to David, along with cedar logs and carpenters and stonemasons, and they built a palace for David.

-Moreover, if you look inside your wallet, you will probably see this symbol.
-It appears on the five NIS coin.
-Here is what Bank of Israel says about it: “Typical capital of column from the Israelite period (10th-7th century BCE).”
-And since you are looking at a five NIS coin, I want to mention another interesting fact about it.
+Moreover, looking inside your wallet, you will probably see this symbol.
+It appears on the five NIS coins.
+The Bank of Israel says: “Typical capital of column from the Israelite period (10th-7th century BCE).”
+And since you are looking at a five NIS coin, I want to mention another interesting fact.
 The coin is not round, and it has twelve sides.
 That is a deliberate decision, and it symbolizes the twelve tribes.

-And now let’s take stairs down to the Royal Quarter (POI #3).
+And now, let’s take the stairs down to the Royal Quarter (point of interest #3).